EnableX/Inapp-file-sharing-capability-for-React-Native-in-WebRTC-session/README.md

 * Open the App in your Device.
 You get a form to enter Credentials i.e. Name & Room Id.
 * You need to create a Room by clicking the "Create Room" button.
-* Once the Room Id is created, you can use it and share with others to connect to the Virtual Room to carry out a RTC Session.
+* Once the Room Id is created, you can use it and share with others to connect to the Virtual Room to carry out an RTC Session.

 ## 2 Server API